AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * A Fanciful Hat or Ornamentation

 ### Your Familiar
+Create your Familiar by combining two options from the Animal’s Companion Ability list (Pg 29) with these base stats:

-Your Familiar is a creature with 1 Grit, a d4 attack, d4 STR, d4 DEX, and d4 WIL.
-Choose two options from the Animal’s Companion Ability list to improve your Familiar.
+1 Grit, a d4 attack, d4 STR, d4 DEX, and d4 WIL

+*(A bird or other flying Familiar requires you to choose the Flying Ability from that list)*

 Casting a spell through your Familiar works the same as you casting a spell, except the Familiar pays the costs: it’s Grit is set to zero, or it must make a WIL Save.
 You must still be holding your Grimoire as usual while casting the spell.

 So long as you are alive, your Familiar Bond prevents your Familiar from being permanently killed.
 You can always resummon your Familiar through an hour long ritual unique to you.
 ### Advanced Abilities
 Pick one Advanced Ability at character creation.
 Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
- * **Witch’s Curse:** Make eye contact with a character and pronounce doom against them.
-Make a WIL Save vs their WIL: Success: Bad fortune befalls them immediately.
-Tie: Soon.
-Fail: Eventually.
-If you take time to make a proper curse (with a rhyming incantation and rare ingredients) you can create a lasting effect, although there must always be a way to break it.
+ * **Wild Spellcapture:** You know the ancient secrets of binding wild magic into spells and rituals.
+By disintegrating your familiar into raw magic while it interacts with a natural magical phenomenon, your Familiar Bond creates a direct link to the magic allowing you to bind it into your Grimoire (you'll have to re-summon your Familiar afterwards).
+Work with the GM to determine the details of the spell or ritual you create.
  * **Familiar Sights:** You can borrow the senses of your familiar and guide them remotely.
  * **Unfamiliar Familiar:** Each time you resummon your Familiar you can choose a new animal form for it to take (adjusting the Animal’s Companion options as needed).
  * **Witch Steed:** In your hands a broom, cauldron, or other household object becomes a flying steed.